-Agency Contact: Ron Rosenberg, Associate Counsel, Department of Homeland Security, U.S. Citizenship and Immigration Services, Office of the Chief Counsel, 20 Massachusetts Avenue NW., Washington, DC, DC 20529
+Agency Contact: Ronald W. Whitney, Associate Chief Counsel, Department of Homeland Security, U.S. Citizenship and Immigration Services, Office of Chief Counsel, 20 Massachusetts Avenue NW., Washington, DC 20529

-1151.
+1084.
 INADMISSIBILITY AND DEPORTABILITY ON PUBLIC CHARGE GROUNDS

-Legal Authority: 8 USC 1101; 8 USC 1102; 8 USC 1103; 8 USC 1182; 8 USC 1183; . . .
+Legal Authority: 8 USC 1101 to 1103;

+8 USC 1182 to 1183;

 Abstract: This rule amends Department regulations to establish clear standards governing a determination that an alien is admissible or ineligible to adjust status, or has become deportable, on public charge grounds.
 This rule is necessary to alleviate growing public confusion over the meaning of the currently undefined term public charge in immigration law and its relationship to the receipt of Federal, State, or local public benefits.
-By defining public charge.
-DHS seeks to reduce the existing confusion and to provide aliens with better guidance as to the types of public benefits that will and will not be considered in public charge determinations.
+By defining public charge, DHS seeks to reduce the existing confusion and to provide aliens with better guidance as to the types of public benefits that will and will not be considered in public charge determinations.

 Action Date FR Cite

 NPRM 05/26/99 64 FR 28676

 NPRM Comment Period End 07/26/99

-Final Action 12/00/06
+Next Action Undete rmined

-Government Levels Affected: Federal Additional Information: CIS No. 1989-
+Small Entities Affected: No Government Levels Affected: Federal Additional Information: CIS No. 1989-

-Agency Contact: Alice Smith, Associate Counsel, Department of Homeland Security, U.S. Citizenship and Immigration Services, Office of the Chief Counsel, 20 Massachusetts Avenue NW., Washington, DC 20529 Phone: 202 272-1400

-Fax: 202 272-1405 RIN: 1615-AA22
+Agency Contact: Alice Smith, Office of the Chief Counsel, Department of Homeland Security, U.S. Citizenship and Immigration Services, 20 Massachusetts Avenue NW., Washington, DC 20529 Phone: 202 272-1400 Fax: 202 272-1405

-1152.
+1085.
 APPLICATION FOR REFUGEE STATUS; ACCEPTABLE SPONSORSHIP AGREEMENT GUARANTY OF TRANSPORTATION

-Legal Authority: 8 USC 1101; 8 USC 1103; 8 USC 1151; 8 USC 1157; 8 USC
+Legal Authority: 8 USC 1101; 8 USC 1103; 8 USC 1151; 8 USC 1157 to 1158;

 Abstract: Section 207 of the Immigration and Nationality Act authorizes the Attorney General to admit refugees to the United States under certain conditions, including those provided for by regulation.
 That authority was delegated to the Secretary of Homeland Security under the Homeland Security Act.
 DHS regulations require that sponsorship agreements be secured before an applicant is granted admission as a refugee at a U.S. port-of-entry.
 The determination of whether or not someone is classified as a refugee is described in the Act as a separate decision from whether a refugee may be admitted to the United States in refugee status.
-This rule amends DHS regulations by removing language that erroneously implies that DHS requires a sponsorship agreement and guarantee of transportation prior to determining whether an applicant is a refugee.
+This rule amends DHS regulations by removing language that erroneously implies that DHS requires a sponsorship agreement and guaranty of transportation prior to determining whether an applicant is a refugee.
 This rule is necessary to clarify issues in the existing regulation, and provides more advantageous treatment for the limited number of applicants for refugee status who have their DHS interviews before sponsorship agreements have been secured.

 Action Date FR Cite

 Interim Final Rule 05/21/99 64 FR 27660

 Interim Final Rule Comment Period End 07/20/99

-Final Action 12/00/06
+Final Action To Be Determined